 A Mind-Blowing Blur

 Cedar Point knows roller coasters.
 The popular Ohio park is loaded with them.
 But Top Thrill Dragster is a different breed of thrill machine.
 Like some mutant monster that emerged from a pile of radioactive goo, it sits smack dab in the middle of the park's midway looking impossibly tall and menacing.
 There is no slow click-clack-click ascent up a lift hill; no teetering-at-the-top followed by a cathartic first drop; no inversions.
 It's just an unholy 120-mph launch up, over, and down an insane 420-foot tower.

 The coaster sports a drag racing theme.
 The ride ops are dressed like a pit crew, and there are checkered flags everywhere.
 Sitting in the loading station, the anticipation builds for riders as trains stacked in front of them depart.
 When they reach the front of the line, huge racing car starting lights along the straightaway and on the tower itself signal the launch by changing color from red to yellow to green.
 As with most launched coasters, the brakes release just before Top Thrill Dragster takes off and leave the train momentarily free-floating in neutral.

 In that split second before Top Thrill Dragster blasts off, you may see your life flash before your eyes.
-Then, an explosion of force will rip you from your review as the coaster will send you hurtling straight ahead at 120 freakin' miles per hour.
+Then, an explosion of force will rip you from your life review as the coaster will send you hurtling straight ahead at 120 freakin' miles per hour.
 It's all a blur.
 A mind-blowing blur.
-The train barrels down the track, shoots 90 degrees straight up the tower, slows as it reached the 420-foot apex, and then dives head-first 90 degrees straight down the other side.
+The train barrels down the track, shoots 90 degrees straight up the tower, slows as it reaches the 420-foot apex, and then dives head-first 90 degrees straight down the other side.
 A 270-degree spiral on the descent adds a bit to the sensory overload.

 A Single-Note Blast of Speed Metal